aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 ## Splitting by Pages

 You can also split a document page by page, by page ranges, or starting with the specified page numbers.
-In such a case a helper class DocumentPageSplitter can do the job.
+In such case the [ExtractPages](https://apireference.aspose.com/words/cpp/class/aspose.words.document#a99bb28aef2d4a58866979eeb2d60febd) method can do the job.

-This section describes several use cases of dividing documents by paged using the **DocumentPageSplitter** class.
-Please note that you can use any output format supported by Aspose.Words.
+This section describes several use cases of dividing documents by paged using the [Document](https://apireference.aspose.com/words/cpp/class/aspose.words.document) class and the **ExtractPages** method.

-You cannot use **DocumentPageSplitter** to split single-page documents.

 {{% alert color="primary" %}}

-You can see the implementation of the DocumentPageSplitter class on [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-C/blob/master/cpp/Loading-and-Saving/PageSplitter.cpp).
+You can use any [output format supported by Aspose.Words](https://docs.aspose.com/words/cpp/supported-document-formats/).

+{{% /alert %}}

+{{% alert color="primary" %}}

+Due to the many nuances appearing while reducing the number of pages, a full match with the Microsoft Word layout is quite a complicated task.
+Therefore, depending on the document complexity, there may be slight differences in the resulting document layout from the original document.

 {{% /alert %}}

 ### Split a Document Page by Page